bitpay/bitcore-node/docs/services/bitcoind.md

 });

 node.services.bitcoind.on('block', function(blockHash) {
-  // a new transaction has left the mempool
+  // a new block has been added
 });
 ```